mariaarnesson/battleship_game_project3/README.md

 - Further text where the user has to press enter to continue the game.
 ![features_04](assets/image/features_04.png)

-- Introduction, game instructions and ships size table.
+- Introduction with game instructions.
 ![features_05](assets/image/features_05.png)

-- The user has to enter the column number and the letter of row to place user's ships on the board.
+- the user game board and the computer game board are displayed.
 ![features_08](assets/image/features_08.png)

 - The user has is to guess where the ships are located on the computer board.